How to Cut Whole Chicken Wings into Flats and Drumettes

 When you work with whole chicken wings, you’re actually dealing with three distinct sections: the drumette, the flat (or wingette), and the wing tip.

 • Drumettes: These are the meatiest part of the wing, connecting to the chicken’s body.
-This is the meatiest part of the wing, attached to the breast of the chicken.
+This is the meatiest part of the wing and is attached to the chicken’s breast.
 It resembles a mini drumstick and is named for its drumstick-like appearance.

 • Flats (also known as wingettes): Attached to the drumette, flats are the middle section of the wing.
 They have two thin, parallel bones with the meat stuck in the middle.
 Flats have less meat than drumettes, but their skin is usually crispier.